emca-it/Energy-Log-Server-6.x/02-00-00-Data_source_and_application_management/02-00-00-Data_source_and_application_management.md

 ## System services ##

-For proper operation Energy Log Server requires starting the following system services:
+For proper operation Energy Logserver requires starting the following system services:

 - elasticsearch.service -
   we can run it with a command: